topfreegames/offers/README.md

 * `OFFERS_POSTGRES_DBNAME` - PostgreSQL database to connect to;
 * `OFFERS_POSTGRES_PASSWORD` - Password of the PostgreSQL Server to connect to;
 * `OFFERS_POSTGRES_USER` - PostgreSQL user;

-Offers also uses Redis to store offers views and purchases information.
-The container takes environment variables to specify this connection:

-* `OFFERS_REDIS_HOST` - Redis host to connect to;
-* `OFFERS_REDIS_PORT` - Redis port to connect to;
-* `OFFERS_REDIS_PASSWORD` - Password of the Redis database to connect to;

 Offers uses basic auth to restrict access to routes that are not used directly by a client consuming the offers.